 In the Indigenous field, even the much-anticipated COAG Trials lacked baseline data.
-The only exception, as I recall, was the Wadeye Trial, but those data were derived from a separate research exercise, which took place before the trials commenced.
+The only exception, as I recall, was the Wadeye Trial, for which Taylor (2004) was commissioned to collect the required data.
 More generally, we don't even know how much money has been spent on indigenous programs, let alone how effective those programs may have been.
 (There is currently an initiative underway to remedy that, through a new reporting framework involving all jurisdictions, with secretariat support from the Productivity Commission.)